rtmigo/dmk_py/README.md

 # [dmk: dark matter keeper](https://github.com/rtmigo/dmk_py#readme)

-`dmk` allows you to store files, passwords or other private data in an encrypted file.
+`dmk` stores files, passwords or other private data in an encrypted **vault file**.

 Each encrypted entry is independent.
 The **secret name** of entry decrypts only that entry.
 It reveals nothing about other entries, even whether they exist.

 No master password.
 No table of contents.
 The number of entries cannot be determined.

-The file is mostly unidentifiable data.
+The vault file is mostly unidentifiable data.
 Secret name discovers the data of particular entry.
 The rest of the data remain dark matter.

 # Install